aws-samples/aws-panorama-samples/tools/sideloading/README.md

         run_app_immediately = True,
     )
     ```
-1. With regular panorama application building & packaging steps.
-1. Deploy the application onto your device without enabling inbound networking port. (keep the "Open port" checkbox disabled when deploying.)
+1. With regular panorama application building & packaging steps, build and deploy the application onto your device without enabling inbound networking port. (keep the "Open port" checkbox disabled when deploying.)

 ## How it works